oliversheridanmethven/pyarv/FAQs/why_python_and_c.md

 would be a good platform to implement the underlying routines.
 So why C and not C++:

-- The approximation uses some type punning (between `int` and `float`), and this is easily done in C using unions (and is defined behaviour), whereas in C++ type punning is much trickier to do correctly.
+- The approximations use some type punning (between `int` and `float`), and this is easily done in C using unions (and is defined behaviour!), whereas in C++ type punning is much trickier to do correctly (without producing undefined behaviour).
 - C has the keyword `restrict` which does not exist in C++ without compiler extensions (which we would prefer to avoid for portability), and this is something we take advantage of for optimisation.